JCKodel/my_own_mvvm_with_dependency_injection_blackjack_and_hookers/README.md

 along with any dependencies that implement [IDisposable].
 [ChangeNotifier.dispose] will also be called on dispose.

 3) Use the [ViewModelStatelessWidget] class to create a stateless widget that requires a view model:

+NEW BEHAVIOR: `factory` now is optional.
+If you inject the dependency on the constructor, like the exemple below, you need to write `factory`.
+But, if you get your dependencies inside the constructor of your view model or by any other means but passing it in the constructor, then we can simple use `T.new()` to create your view model, making `factory` optional in this case.

+ALSO: `ViewModelStatelessWidget<MainAppViewModel>` is only a helper.
+You don't heed to use it if you don't want.
+All it does is wrap your view model inside a `DependenciesBuilder` widget (so your view model is a dependency in the same way any other dependency is) and then it uses an internal stateful builder to hold that view model in the tree, initializing and disposing of it as needed.
+You can, if you want, construct, initialize and dispose your view model yourself and, since it is a `ChangeNotifier`, you don't need any of my code to actually use it (a simple `ValueListenableBuilder` will do the trick)

 ```dart
 final class MainApp extends ViewModelStatelessWidget<MainAppViewModel> {